 That’s making honouring your hunger & fullness into a diet!

 Or when we focus on dense foods that help you stay satisfied for longer periods of times, clients lean so hard into the satisfaction factor that they find themselves binging on non-satisfying foods because they now believe those are “bad” foods for them.

 That’s making the satisfaction factor into a diet!

 I’ve even experienced clients who take the principles on moving your body to the extreme.
 They hear how great a certain amount or type of exercise is for them and they force themselves to follow through with it, even if they absolutely hate that form of movement.

 That’s not healthy!

-THIS is why gentle nutrition is the final principle.
+THIS is why gentle nutrition is the final principle for eating intuitively.
 We truly want you to embrace and move through all 9 other principles first.
 We want you to grapple with them, challenge yourself within them and embrace them for yourself prior to gentle nutrition.

 I want to review several examples of gentle nutrition with you below!
 Please keep in mind: gentle nutrition will look different for EVERY SINGLE PERSON.

 It SHOULD look different to every single person!